tres-framework/docs/routing/Tres-router/routing.md

 Routing
 ============

-## Introduction
-A router generally forwards you to something.
-In this case, we take the URI, match it with a list and do something based on that.
-What you want to do with the routes is up to you.

-This technique adds a degree of separation between the files used to generate a webpage and the URL that is presented to the world.
-An addition to that is not only that it is search engine friendly, but also that it's prettier.

 ## Basic routing
 Now you know what a router is, let's take a look at how you can make use of it.

 ### Registering routes
 Before making use of routes, you should have the slightest understanding of HTTP request methods.
-The most common ones are the GET and POST methods.
+The most common ones are GET and POST.
 ```php
 <?php